-Here we focus on massive, concrete columns both cylindrical and angular, as a base for climbing plants.
-In terms of attachment, masts are particularly tricky as they contain a significant amount of rebar.
-Alternative fastening methods include special tension straps, the fixing of the plants by means of binding material or "self-climbers".
-Find out more in the "Ideas" section under "Pillars" and "Masts".
+Here we focus on massive concrete pillars/columns/vertical elements-- both cylindrical and angular-- as a base for climbing plants.
+Trellis systems can usually be easily attached, but sometimes you may encounter free-standing posts/masts with a significant amount of rebar, which can make drilling tricky.
+In this case, alternative fastening methods include special tension straps, the fixing of the plants by means of binding material or "self-climbers."
+Find out more in the "Ideas" section under Pillars und Obeslisks.

-Concrete columns are load bearing they consist mostly of very pressure-resistant concrete that provides a lot of resistance when drilling.
-It will be more difficult to work with if they are also covered with insulation.
+Concrete columns are load bearing elements; that means they are supporting an existing structure and are usualy made of very pressure-resistant concrete that can make drilling difficult.
+It becomes more difficult to work with if the columns are covered with insulation.
 You can determine this simply by tapping and listening for a distinctly hollow sound.

-As opposed to pillars, masts are free-standing and designed to support light loads such as lights, signs, decorations etc. Structurally, they are reinforced by a high concentration of latticed, iron rods which means encountering resistance when drilling is unavoidable, therefore one should consider whether drilling holes to fit climbing aids is the most effective and safe method.
+As opposed to columns or pillars, free-standing elements like posts are designed to support light loads such as lights, signs, decorations, etc..
+Structurally, they are reinforced by a high concentration of latticed, iron rods which means encountering resistance when drilling is unavoidable.
+Therefore, one should consider whether drilling holes to fit climbing aids is the most safe and effective method.